Chimbote: Peruvian anchoveta "boom"

 Shortly after the fish canning industry declined, the industrialization of anchoveta fishing peaked.
 This attracted people from all over Peru, due to the high wages paid in the fishing industry at the time, fueling Chimbote's suburban growth.
 The strong migratory wave toward the city increased because of the serious crisis of the countryside in the 1960s, particularly in Ancash, Cajamarca and the northern part of La Libertad Region.
 The axis of development moved from the Pima cotton, sugarcane, and rice plantations to the large city.
 In addition, Chimbote was a natural exit channel for the exports of the Santa valley, and a starting point for the entry to the Callejón de Huaylas.

 The Peruvian anchoveta boom created wealth in the city, but it soon ended due to indiscriminate fishing that overwhelmed the bio-mass.
 An earthquake in 1970 damaged to the facilities of the fishing industries, causing unemployment and impoverishment.
 During this period, the Diocese of Chimbote created the Social Welfare Commission, to organize diverse popular dining places in conjunction with UNICEF.
 Since the 1960s, the Roman Catholic Diocese of Pittsburgh has served the poor at the Chimbote Mission, raising funds through the Chimbote Foundation.

+Government

+Chimbote is the capital of the province of Santa, a subdivision of the Department of Ancash.
+Its metropolitan area is divided between the districts of Chimbote and Nuevo Chimbote.
+It is the headquarters of the provincial government and the Superior Court of Justice of the Judicial District of Santa, as well as the Costa Health Directorate, created in January 2005.